lenis2000/homepage/_posts/papers/2017-08-18-coarsening-ASEP-LDP.md

 of its neighbors at the arrival times of a Poisson process.
 If a vertex has equally many $+1$ and $-1$ neighbors, then it updates its spin value to $+1$ with probability $q \in [0,1]$ and to $-1$ with probability $1-q$.
+The initial state of this Markov chain is distributed according to a product measure with probability $p$ for a spin to be $+1$.

 <!--more-->